parse-community/docs/_includes/ios/queries.md

 NSPredicate(format: "post = %@", PFObject(withoutDataWithClassName: "Post", objectId: "1zEcyElZ80"))
 </code></pre>

 If you want to retrieve objects where a field contains a `PFObject` that match a different query, you can use `whereKey:matchesQuery`.
-Note that the default limit of 100 and maximum limit of 1000 apply to the inner query as well, so with large data sets you may need to construct queries carefully to get the desired behavior.
 In order to find comments for posts with images, you can do:

 <pre><code class="objectivec">
 // Using PFQuery